wighawag/fuzd/docs/guide/getting-started/index.md

 ### fuzd-tlock-decrypter

-This package allow to accept Drand encrypted payload and decrypt them as transaction to be executed
+This package allow to accept [Drand](https://drand.love/) encrypted payload and decrypt them as transaction to be executed

+### fuzd-server

+An api server built on [Hono](https://hono.dev/) that use fuzd-scheduler and fuzd-executor to schedule and execute on behalf of users

-### fuzd-gateways
+### fuzd-chain-protocol

-## Auxiliary Packages

-There is also auxiliary packages you ll find in this repo:
+An abstraction layer so that fuzd can easily support any network.
+It currently support

+- any evm network that follow ethereum rpc spec
+- starknet

-### remote-account
+### fuzd-client

-This package provide a mechanism by which a remote-account can be controlled by a local account.
-Used by the fuzd-executor to perform paid tx.
+A simple client, that also contains a cli to schedule execution from the command line

 ## FUZD platforms